morucci/repoxplorer/README.md

 '^([a-zA-Z-0-9_-]+):([^//].+)$'
 ```

-Furthermore in the projects.yaml file it is possible to specify
+Furthermore in projects.yaml it is possible to specify
 custom capturing regexs to extract metadata that does not
 follow to the default regex.